Sravankodadala/google-sign-in-/README.md

 want to mimic the behavior of the Google Sign-In sample app, you'll need to enable the [Google People API](https://developers.google.com/people/).

-For now, your main activity should inherit from ```io.flutter.plugins.googlesignin.FlutterActivity```.
-This is temporary until
-the Flutter engine's FlutterActivity is updated to support this plugin.

 Add the following code to your main activity:

 ```